RasH00027/eg1/README.md

 # eg1
-This repo is being made for eg purpose i'll be making changes in here
+This repo is being made for eg purpose.

+i'll be making changes in here